-Dear Members and Friends of Yorktown Arts Foundation,
+Dear Visitors, Members and Friends of Yorktown Arts Foundation,

-James Warwick Jones’ “Paintings” solo show, originally scheduled for April has been postponed to June.
+James Warwick Jones’ “Paintings” solo show, originally scheduled for April has been postponed.
 Stay tuned for details on that event.

 On The Hill Gallery to Host Solo Show for James Warwick Jones

-YORKTOWN, VA (March 4, 2020) – Yorktown Arts Foundations’ On The Hill Gallery is honored to present a solo show by award-winning painter James Warwick Jones June 1-30.
+YORKTOWN, VA (March 4, 2020) – Yorktown Arts Foundations’ On The Hill Gallery is honored to present a solo show by award-winning painter James Warwick Jones.
+Stay tuned for details.

 James Warwick Jones is well known in Hampton Roads for his realist paintings, and as a teacher and manager of Charles Taylor Visual Arts Center in Hampton, from which he retired in 2018.

 Simply titled “Paintings,” Jones’ show collection includes a range of his realist paintings in sizes from miniature to large, acrylic and watercolor media, and a range of subjects including landscape, interiors, architecture, travel, still life and portraits.

 His paintings are interpretations and inspirations of the world he sees around him.